Wego.com: History & Milestones

 In 2021, Wego launched ShopCash, an online shopping cashback rewards and deal discovery app for the MENA Market.

-In 2022, Wego purchased the Middle East business interests of online travel agency Cleartrip from its recent acquirer Flipkart.
+In a strategic move to expand its reach into business travel and expense management, Wego acquired Travelstop, a platform that simplifies business travel and expense management for companies globally, in October 2023.

 Market activity

 Wego's core markets are in the MENA and INSUB.
 Wego has been identified as the top travel app in the MENA region for flight search and booking.
 In 2022, Wego holds the number 1 rank in travel bookings in the KSA.
 Wego partners up with various smartphone manufacturers (Samsung being a prime example) to have their app come preinstalled.
 Wego also inked a partnership with Huawei’s Petal Search, an easy-to-use application and search engine pre-installed on Huawei smartphones.

 Each month Wego sends flight and hotel booking referrals worth US$2B to its travel partners.
 In addition to partnerships with hotels, airlines and OTAs, Wego continuously collaborates with tourism boards of various countries, such as Great Britain, Japan, Czech Republic, Thailand, Singapore, South Korea, Jordan, Macao and many others, to increase travel demands to and from said countries.